Sending Bitcoin – Scam Alert

 How do I create an account with Coinsource?

 In order to enroll, you’ll simply need your cell phone and your government-issued State ID or Driver License.
 (We do not accept foreign ID’s, City ID’s or Passports at this time.)

-To begin, simply fill out our enrolment form starting with your phone number, you will receive a six-digit confirmation code via text message, this just confirms that the phone number you entered is yours and that you have access to the confirmation code to proceed.
+To begin, simply fill out our enrollment form starting with your phone number, you will receive a six-digit confirmation code via text message, this just confirms that the phone number you entered is yours and that you have access to the confirmation code to proceed.